DTS Play-Fi Overview

-A recent deal between Fine Sounds Group (an Italian company based in Milan and backed by private equity company Quadrivio) and DTS will have Play-Fi wireless speaker technology coming to such brands as McIntosh, Sonus Faber, and Wadia speakers.
-These three companies are the latest to join the DTS Play-Fi ecosystem.
-Play-Fi lets you play just about any streaming music source or service from your smartphone, tablet, or desktop computer wirelessly over a home WiFi network.
-That audio can then be streamed to one or more connected Play-Fi speakers throughout the home (Like Sonos’ closed system, Play-Fi has a “party mode” where all speakers can sync and play back music simultaneously).
-As Play-Fi comes to McIntosh, Sonus Faber, and Wadia we can expect a continued emphasis on wireless speaker technology from these brands.
+DTS Play-Fi lets you play just about any streaming music source or service from your smartphone, tablet, or desktop computer wirelessly over a home WiFi network.
+That audio can then be streamed to one or more connected Play-Fi speakers throughout the home (like Sonos’ closed system, Play-Fi has a “party mode” where all speakers can sync and playback music simultaneously).
+As Play-Fi comes to more and more speakers and components we can expect a continued emphasis on wireless speaker technology from these brands.

-As Play-Fi Comes to McIntosh, Sonus Faber, and Wadia Speakers it does so with a host of music services.
-Play-Fi has drivers for iOS, Windows, Android, and even the Kindle operating systems.
-Right off the bat that gives you access to more than 20,000 radio stations, podcasts, local music, media servers, and cloud-based music services like .
-Set-up, link and control all of the speakers on the network from the same streamlined interfaces.
+DTS Play-Fi has drivers for iOS, Windows, Android, and even the Kindle operating systems.
+Right off the bat that gives you access to more than 20,000 radio stations, podcasts, local music, media servers, and cloud-based music services like Amazon Music, Spotify, Pandora, Tidal, and many more.
+Set up, link, and control all of the speakers on the network from the same streamlined interfaces.